 Gwen Yeager-Stofko (E-RYT 500, C-IAYT) is a Hatha Yoga Instructor and Teacher Trainer, Certified Yoga Therapist and Integrated Yoga Tune Up® Teacher based in Los Angeles.
-Her classes blend ancient yoga philosophy, the teachings of 20th century "modern" yoga, and the latest research and science about yoga, movement, and the brain.
+Her classes blend ancient yoga philosophy, the teachings of 20th century "modern" yoga, and the latest research and science about yoga, functional movement, and the brain.
 Known for her understanding of anatomy and biomechanics, intelligent sequencing, clear instruction, warmth and humor, Gwen specializes in students newer to yoga, students managing injuries and chronic conditions, and athletes and advanced practitioners who want to deepen their practice by further refining their proprioception, posture, and the functional movements of their bodies.

 Gwen is a 2007 graduate of YogaWorks' 200-hour teacher training and a 2008 graduate of YogaWorks' 300-hour professional program, where she mentored with Iyengar teacher Carmen Fitzgibbon.
 In 2012 she completed the Yoga Tune Up® teacher training and all associated Immersions with yoga and fitness expert Jill Miller, whom she frequently assists at workshops and trainings.
 Gwen has developed and teaches a Functional Anatomy for Yoga Teachers module for 200-hour yoga teacher trainings.